Rice-MECE-Capstone-Projects/SwitchMCU/S25_core/bare_c_code/riscv32_C_add_small_address_map_overload/Readme.md

 - Step 2: Compare the terminal output with file `link.ld` inside `input` folder
     - Make sure all command has landed in the proper memory address space we deterimed
     - Inspect is there any memory leak or possible memory leak happen
-- For more detail explaination, please refer to [Address-Validation.md](Address-Validation.md) for more detail.

 ## License
 Apache License